-“The aim of our studies is not just to know what virtue is, but to become good”
+“The aim of our studies is not just to know what virtue is, but to become good.”

 Character development involves caring for and respecting others as well as caring for and respecting oneself.

 At Droylsden Academy, we aim to educate our young people by providing them with a wealth of opportunities, both inside the classroom and beyond the classroom.
-Our ultimate goal is to enable all our students to develop a strong moral code so that they are able to take their place as active citizens, ready to contribute positively to their communities and the wider world around them.
+Our ultimate goal is to enable all of our students to develop a strong moral code so that they are able to take their place in society as active citizens, ready to contribute positively to their communities and the wider world around them.

 We aim to ensure that our students develop into confident and compassionate young adults, who are effective contributors to society, successful learners, and responsible citizens.
 We encourage our students to develop a commitment to serving others, to participate in a wide range of activities (both in and outside school), to develop the ability to lead others and of course, the skills to effectively learn.